Support for multiple database types

 MyBB supports the following types of database servers:

 - MySQL v5 and above

 - SQLite v3

 Database fall-over support

 With MyBB, it’s possible to specify a list of database servers that MyBB should attempt to connect to.
 If the connection fails or an error message is received while connecting, MyBB will then move on to the next available database server in the list.

 This is fantastic for large forums who have database replication configured and multiple master servers spread out over multiple locations.

 MyBB also contains built-in support for master/slave replication support.
 Larger forums requiring more than one database server will be able to set up automatic replication between their servers and have all write database queries fed off to a separate server than all content is fetched from.

 Built for speed

-While developing MyBB 1.8 we dug deeper to find areas which had fallen behind.
-With the introduction of new cache handlers, improve debugging information, and the removal of unnecessary queries, we’re proud to say MyBB is still one of the fastest yet feature rich forum solutions available today.
+Working closely with some of the largest forums on the web, we have determined some of the bottlenecks in previous versions of MyBB and completely eradicated them, allowing MyBB to handle larger sized forums than were previously possible.
+With the introduction of new cache handlers, improved debugging information, and the removal of unnecessary queries, we’re proud to say that MyBB is still one of the fastest, yet feature rich forum solutions available today.